 - Holistic learning solutions, solutions for public administration, schools and informal learning

-- ICT-enabled learning environments (PCP - pre-commercial procurement), competitions for boosting take-up and adoption of technology in learning
+- ICT-enabled learning environments (Pre-Commercial Procurement - PCP), competitions for boosting take-up and adoption of technology in learning

-The Information and Communication Technologies Policy Support Programme (ICT-PSP) of the Competitiveness and Innovation Framework Programme (CIP) aimed in 2007-2013 at stimulating a wider uptake of innovative ICT based services and the exploitation of digital content across Europe by citizens, governments and businesses, in particular SMEs (6 projects with a total of 5,7 million €, covering e-learning, also for STEM, and piloting and showcasing excellence in ICT for learning for all.
+The Information and Communication Technologies Policy Support Programme (ICT-PSP) of the Competitiveness and Innovation Framework Programme (CIP) aimed in 2007-2013 at stimulating a wider uptake of innovative ICT based services and the exploitation of digital content across Europe by citizens, governments and businesses, in particular SMEs (6 projects with a total of 5,7 million €, covering e-learning, also for science, technology, engineering and math STEM, and piloting and showcasing excellence in ICT for learning for all.